MicrosoftDocs/fabric-docs/docs/data-factory/create-apache-airflow-jobs.md

    :::image type="content" source="media/data-workflows/notification-to-run-directed-acyclic-graph.png" alt-text="Screenshot to navigate to Apache Airflow UI from notification center." lightbox="media/data-workflows/notification-to-run-directed-acyclic-graph.png":::

-### Monitor your Data workflow DAG in Apache Airflow UI
+### Monitor your Apache Airflow DAG in Apache Airflow UI

 The saved dag files are loaded in the Apache Airflow UI.
 You can monitor them by clicking on the "Monitor in Apache Airflow" button.